Hxnzo/SOFE_Design_Assignment_3/README.md

 4) In the terminal write: py manage.py runserver
 5) open the server link shown inside the terminal by pressing ctrl and left click on mouse

-For use instructions, Working Program Screenshots PDF file.
+For use instructions, check Working Program Screenshots PDF file.

 ### VALID BARCODES FOR CASH REGISTER: 123, 456, 789, 012.